 Can you say anything about the upcoming album?

 We have a 7 track LP being released in the New Year of 2019 entitled ‘Mechanical Christ’ which will be released via UK based label Cold Spring Records.
-We will tour extensively for this and will once again return to Europe; we were announced recently as apart of the lineup for Tower Transmissions VIII which will take place in Dresden in September so it is likely that our tour for this record will occur roughly during this period.
+Also, we will tour extensively for this and will once again return to Europe; and were announced recently as apart of the lineup for Tower Transmissions VIII which will take place in Dresden in September so it is likely that our tour for this record will occur roughly during this period.

 The name of your band – Kollaps – comes from Einsturzende Naubauten’s song.
 Tell me more about your other musical inspirations.